 When you want to eat them, you can cook them straight from frozen by placing them into the oven on a baking tray at 200C for 10-12 minutes.
 Again, when they’ve got back their slightly crisp exterior, they’re ready to top!

-Can I freeze your gluten free pizza base dough?
+Can I freeze your gluten free garlic bread pizza dough?